9 Serious Conditions That Can Feel Like Heartburn

 RELATED: What Is GERD?

-Angina, or chest pain caused by lack of blood flow to the heart, can feel a lot like heartburn.
+Angina, which is chest pain or discomfort caused by a lack of blood flow to the heart, according to the American Heart Association (AHA), can feel like indigestion or heartburn.

-If you're 50 or older and getting heartburn—especially if you haven't had this kind of pain before—it can raise suspicion of angina.
-Suspicions can also be raised if you're younger but have heart risk factors such as hypertension, diabetes, or a family history of heart disease.
-For more information, check out Heartburn or Heart Attack?
-How to Tell the Difference.
+If you're 50 or older and getting heartburn—especially if you haven't had this kind of pain before—it can also raise suspicion of angina, as can other heart disease risk factors like hypertension, diabetes, or a family history of heart disease.

 If you're experiencing stomach pain after meals that doesn't improve after you take an over-the-counter acid-suppressing medication, gallstones should be suspected, says Joel Richter, MD, a gastroenterologist and chairman of the department of medicine at Temple University School of Medicine, in Philadelphia.

-Ulcers can cause a gnawing, burning sensation, usually felt in the upper abdomen.
+Stomach ulcers, also known as peptic ulcers, are sores on your stomach lining that can cause a gnawing, burning sensation, usually felt in the upper abdomen.
 The pain can find its way up to the chest, Dr. Madanick says.
+The pain is often more dull and persistent than heartburn.

-Certain anti-inflammatory drugs (such as aspirin, ibuprofen, and naproxen), and osteoporosis drugs called bisphosphonates, can also cause stomach ulcers.
+Long-term use of certain anti-inflammatory drugs (such as aspirin, ibuprofen, and naproxen), and osteoporosis drugs called bisphosphonates, can also cause stomach ulcers.
+In this case, your doctor might prescribe medications called proton-pump inhibitors (PPIs) to reduce acid in your stomach, according to the NIDDK.

 A hiatal hernia occurs when a portion of the upper stomach pokes through the diaphragm into the chest cavity, rather than staying in the abdominal cavity where it belongs.